mkbabb/parse-that/docs/tranches/B/B.md

 not waive that RED row.
 S8 grants no formation, candidate, consumer, execution or release credit.

+U is banked at `19ad1ac`.
+Its 37 focused tests prove bounded scannerless `&&`/`||` semantics, authored slots, spans, recovery rollback, diagnostic labels and 4/8/16/33-member termination.
+S is retired as an unordered family: it enumerates available arms and has no disjoint-FIRST route.
+D keeps a private compiled-FIRST fast path plus bounded residual search for overlap, but its formal point estimates remain RED: 1.427–2.371× at four members, 2.708–3.406× at eight, 4.607–6.156× at sixteen, and a 9.559× success-AB point at thirty-three.
+No bootstrap, P1/P2/P3, formation or execution credit follows.

 ## Debt and terminal dispositions

 There is no silent deferral.
 Open work is owned by B.W0 and keeps the tranche open.
 A mechanism that cannot meet a gate is `RETIRED` with evidence; an out-of-scope domain surface is `ARCHIVED` under its owning repository.
-BBNF work before Value W3 and any parse-that-owned CSS grammar are permanently out of scope.
+BBNF work before `V.L6.css-path-abi-freeze` and any parse-that-owned CSS grammar are permanently out of scope.

 ## Brittleness window